Anosmia_header4b.png

 What happens inside our nose when we lose our sense of smell?

-At the very top of your nasal cavity sits a patch of cells called olfactory sensory neurons.
+A patch of cells called olfactory sensory neurons sits at the very top of your nasal cavity.
 The ‘heads’ of these neurons are embedded in that patch of tissue in your nose, while their long ‘tails’ connect directly to the part of your brain that processes smells.
 Their heads even have little sticky feelers, called cilia, that poke out from the tissue to bind the tiny odour molecules wafting in through our nostrils.
 But it’s not just the neurons themselves up there in your nose—they’re supported by other non-sensory cells that act as structure, a sort of scaffolding.
 And when it comes to virally-induced anosmia, these are the issue.5

 This is quite a different anosmia from the blocked nose you may get from a common cold or allergies—that’s just mucus and inflammation blocking the odour molecules from accessing that patch of olfactory tissue in the first place.8 But it’s not just SARS-CoV-2 that can impact these olfactory neurons’ ability to send signals to the brain.
 Other cold and flu viruses can do this too, but until now we haven't known much about how common it is.
 The pandemic has meant that enough people have experienced virally-induced anosmia—and all at the same time—for the world to pay a little more attention.9